juntao/arenztopia/content/news/Issue 42.md

 ## Science
 By Owen Miyazoi

-On Monday, researchers at the University of Arenztopia at Arenztopia City
+On Monday, researchers at the University of Arenztopia at Arenztopia City discovered and named a new species of beetle in the National Forest.
+The beetle's scientific name is Leiodes Yvvgovus, and it has a shiny black exoskeleton and a round shape.
+It feeds on fungi.

 ## Weather
 By Mezoir Logan